fiware-austria/iot-frontend/README.md

 # Angular Full Stack [![Dependencies](https://david-dm.org/DavideViolante/Angular2-Full-Stack.svg)](https://david-dm.org/DavideViolante/Angular2-Full-Stack) [![Donate](https://img.shields.io/badge/paypal-donate-179BD7.svg)](https://www.paypal.me/dviolante) [![MIT license](http://img.shields.io/badge/license-MIT-lightgrey.svg)](http://opensource.org/licenses/MIT)

+This project is based on Davide Violantes [Angular Full Stack](https://github.com/DavideViolante/Angular-Full-Stack) starter project.
+The major difference to the original project is that server- and client-side are all tested with _jest_.
+Additionally this project integrates _passport_ for validating the JWT token and supporting OAuth authentication (it actually features a github example).

 The frontend is generated with [Angular CLI](https://github.com/angular/angular-cli).
 The backend is made from scratch.
 Whole stack in [TypeScript](https://www.typescriptlang.org).